clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/enable-user-space.rst

       systemctl start gdm

 #.
-You will be prompted to authenticate your user.
+The system prompts you to authenticate the user.
 Enter the password for
    `<userid>` and the Gnome Desktop should start as shown in figure 13:

    .. figure:: figures/gnomedt.png